efwe/teger/README.md

 *all* messages are published on the `temperatureStream`.
 All of those channels are `PublishSubscribeChannel` so that we can install more listeners later.

-#WebsocketConfig
+#Websocket Configuration
 On the other hand we have the websocket-configuration in `WebsocketConfig`.
 This is all just a copy of the websocket tutorial.
 We initialise a simple broker which holds topics at `/topic` and provides a stomp-endpoint on `temperature`.

 On client side we create a `SocksJS` socket and boot a `StompClient`.
 There we register to two topics